FDSN/source-identifiers/index.rst

 <http://www.fdsn.org/>`_ (FDSN) and related services and formats.

-The FDSN defines, allocates and adopts a number of codes that, when combined in a hierarchy, uniquely identify a data source.
+The FDSN defines, allocates and adopts a number of codes that, when combined in a hierarchy, uniquely identify a data source at a given time.
 The identifer is constructed by combining `network`, `station`, `location` and `channel` codes, where the channel code is further subdivided into `band`, `source` and `subsource` codes.

 This specification defines the meaning and rules for these codes in addition to how they are to be combined into a URI-like pattern as